JisungEda55/IgnotonMap/README.md

-# IgnotonMap
+# 🗺️ IgnotonMap

-IgnotonMap respects your ‘right not to be tracked’ and aims to provide high-quality map services without requesting location information.
+🗺️ IgnotonMap respects your 'Right NOT to be Tracked' and aims to provide high-quality map services without requesting location information.
 Through this, we hope to help those who value their personal information browse the map with confidence.

 > Would you like to help the IgnotonMap Project? <br>